southalc/types/README.md

     ensure: 'stopped'
     enable: false
 ```
-Note in the above example how the defined services can be set to empty hashes, as the supplied defaults
+Note in the above example how the defined service resources can be set to empty hashes, as the supplied
-are adequate to complete the resource definitions.
+defaults are adequate to complete the resource definitions.
 Values explicitly defined on a resource instance
 take precedent over the default values.

 ## Bolt